Gabriel Moreno Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.
+- The Padres pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres have a 4.14 team ERA that ranks 14th among all league pitching staffs.
+- The Padres have a 4.43 team ERA that ranks 16th across all league pitching staffs.

-- The Padres rank 14th in baseball in home runs allowed (21 total, 1.1 per game).
+- The Padres rank 13th in baseball in home runs surrendered (21 total, one per game).

-- Lugo makes the start for the Padres, his fourth of the season.
-He is 2-0 with a 2.70 ERA and 17 strikeouts in 16 2/3 innings pitched.
+- Musgrove will make his first start of the season for the Padres.

-- In his most recent time out on Saturday against the Milwaukee Brewers, the right-hander threw 3 2/3 innings, giving up three earned runs while surrendering eight hits.
+- In his last appearance on Friday, Oct.
+21, the 30-year-old right-hander, started and went 5 2/3 innings against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.